-Is your business plan complete for 2021?
-At APM, we set time aside every year to plan out how we’re going to succeed in the coming year, and we encourage every loan officer to do the same.
+Is your business plan complete for 2022?
+At APM, we set aside time every year for strategic planning on how we’re going to succeed in the coming year, and we encourage all loan officers to do the same.
 We know that the more intentional we are with what we want to accomplish, the more likely we are to achieve our goals.

-In a rapidly changing industry, it’s necessary to set goals and review and re-affirm these goals every 90 days.
-That’s why encourage our loan officers to set a 90-day plan each quarter that helps them achieve their yearly goals.
+In a rapidly changing industry, it’s necessary to outline your business objectives, set goals, and review and reaffirm these goals every 90 days.
+That’s why we encourage our loan officers to set a 90-day plan each quarter that helps them achieve their overall yearly goals.

-Production: Your business and what fuels that business
+- Production and business development: Your business and what fuels it

 How to Structure Your Goals

-Strategies: Strategies are the stepping stones for achieving a goal.
-It’s the method or plan that will bring it about the goal, or the specific tactics that will get you from where you are to the end goal.
+- Strategies: Strategies are the stepping-stones for achieving a goal.
+They’re the method or plan that will bring about the goal, or the specific tactics that will get you from where you are to the end goal.

-Action Items: These are the step-by-step actions that have to take place for a strategy to be achieved or implemented.
+- Action items: These are the actions that are needed for a strategy to be achieved or implemented.
 Action items should be organized in the order of ideal execution.

-Before we dive in, it’s time to do an honest review of your performance over the past year.
-It’s important to look at what went well and what needs to be tweaked before you focus on creating new goals.
+Before we dive into the 5 P’s, it’s time to do an honest review of your performance over the past year.
+It’s important to look at your strengths and weaknesses, what went well, and what needs to be tweaked moving forward.